reshmabidikar/slate/source/includes/_invoice.md

 **Requst Body**

-A list of [Custom Field](custom-field.html#custom-field-custom-field-resource) objects representing the fields to substitute for existing ones.
-Each object should specify at least the the `customFieldId` and `value` attribute.
+A list of [Custom Field](custom-field.html#custom-field-custom-field-resource) objects specifying the id and the new value for the custom fields to be modified.
+Each object should specify at least the `customFieldId` and `value` attribute.
 For example:

 [ { "customFieldId": "6d4c073b-fd89-4e39-9802-eba65f42492f", "value": "123" } ]

+Although the `fieldName` and `objectType` can be specified in the request body, these attributes cannot be modified, only the `value` can be modified.

 **Query Parameters**